-Qur'aan is taught daily for 30 - 45 minutes.
+Qur'aan is taught daily for 25-30 minutes in early years and KS1.
+In KS2 it is taught twice a week for 40-60 minutes.
 Through recitation, pupils develop the skill of memorisation, reading and speaking, rhythm and melody in Arabic language.
 By also studying Tafsir of the Qur'aan, pupils develop an understanding of Islam.
 The strands of learning in Qur'aan lessons are:

 - Memorisation

 - Revision

 - Reading & Rules of recitation (Tajweed)

 - Tafsir

-- Manners and etiquettes of recitation
+Manners and etiquettes of recitation